 A visa can be obtained at the local Union of Myanmar Embassy (or at the Union of Myanmar Embassy in Bangkok which is a common transit point for many travelers).

-6. What is the best way to travel around in Myanmar once I arrive?
+5. What is the best way to travel around Myanmar once I arrive?

-There are a number of different options for traveling around inside Myanmar.
+There are a number of different options for traveling around Myanmar.
 The right choice depends on the distance you are planning to travel and the amount of time you have available.
-Learn more about the choices available in the Getting Around In Myanmar section of our website.

-Myanmar now practices a market-oriented economy and foreign investments are welcomed.
+Myanmar now practices a market-oriented economy and foreign investments are welcome.